adriansev/jalien_py/README.md

 There are a few environment variables that influence the mechanics of the script :
 JALIENPY_DEBUG - if true, will activate some printouts
+JALIENPY_XRDDEBUG - if set will activate printout in XRootD commands and functions
 JALIEN_TOKEN_CERT, JALIEN_TOKEN_KEY - full path file descriptions of certificate,key token files

 X509 locations: